-Arcade Fire coalesced in Montreal, Quebec, and recorded its debut album Funeral during one of that city's arduous winters.
-Band members migrated to the Canadian metropolis from various parts of North America, and this idea of displacement and subsequent formation speaks volumes of the record's sprawling canvas.
-There are no less than 15 musicians contributing aural textures to Funeral's palette, including its spousal centerpiece Win Butler and Régine Chassagne; accordions, xylophones, harps, and lots of strings lavishly shade the edges of the band's auspicious sound.
+Arcade Fire coalesced in Montreal, Quebec, and recorded their debut album Funeral during one of that city’s arduous winters.
+Band members migrated to the Canadian metropolis from various parts of North America, and this idea of displacement and subsequent formation speaks volumes of the record’s sprawling canvas.
+There are no less than 15 musicians contributing aural textures to Funeral‘s palette, including its spousal centerpiece Win Butler and Régine Chassagne; accordions, xylophones, harps, and lots of strings lavishly shade the edges of the band’s auspicious sound.

 Funeral is a truly eccentric rock record: bizarre at turns and recognizable elsewhere, equally beautiful and harrowing, theatrical and sincere, defying categorization while attempting to create new genres.
 At times, the album’s total disregard of formula and expectation is positively thrilling, and other times it’s bogged down by ambition.
 But where execution falters, intrigue prevails, and the Arcade Fire ultimately succeeds by keeping the listener guessing as to what lies around the next corner of each proceeding track.